paavalipopov/intro-dl-project/README.md

 # Examples
 ## Training
 ```
-for model in lstm mean_lstm transformer mean_transformer
+for model in lstm mean_lstm transformer mean_transformer dice
 do
     for dataset in cobre abide synth1 synth2
     do